MiquelMarinoEspinosa/Parrot-Refactoring-Kata/README.md

             - Red: First add a unit test which fails when try to instiate an `unknown` parrot
             - Green: Fix the test throwing an exception when unknown parrot is tried to be created
             - Blue: Refactor remove `getCry` implementation and make it abstract.
 The method will not be directly called from the parent class anymore which will also be `abstract` from now on
+- At this point we are ready to continue with pulling `Parrot` super class logic down to the subclasses refactoring the `getSpeed` method
+- Refactor pull `getSpeed european logic` from `Parrot` super class to `EuropeanParrot` subclass